kush-sg/Power-BI-Analytics-Hub/Power-BI Projects/Flipkart-Sales-Report/README.md

 ----

 ## Load Data to PowerBI
-Whith the help of Charts and Graphs tries to find some meaningful insignts
+With the help of Charts and Graphs tries to find some meaningful insights
-* Top 5 selling product?
+* Top 5 selling products?
 * Total Sales?
-* Which state has highest number of sales?
+* Which state has the highest number of sales?
 * Top 5 selling Authors?
 * Total number of Products sell in total?
-* Month having highest sales?
+* Which Month is having the highest sales?

 ----
 ## Report